Couple discussing how to maximize retirement income with efficient retirement account withdrawals

 Take Efficient Withdrawals

-The option I’ll address in this article is how to efficiently withdraw from your retirement accounts.
+The option I’ll address in this article is how withdraw in a tax-efficient manner from your retirement accounts.
 Regardless of the amount of retirement savings you have, efficiently withdrawing that money will increase its total value.

 Like most things financial, there are some basic rules of thumb that many use as a starting point when deciding how to withdraw their retirement funds most effectively.
 Usually, these strategies speak to the order in which to withdraw from retirement accounts.
 For purposes of ordering the retirement accounts for a withdrawal strategy, accounts are categorized into three different groups: